Here’s another sauce I had the opportunity to sample while at Zestfest last month in Irving, TX.

 Michele Northrup, who puts the Intense in Intensity Academy, told me I just had to try out her new sauce.

 She proceeded to share that the sauce was dedicated to her mom, Barbara Northrup, who Michele lost not long ago.
 And even cooler still, Intensity Academy donates a portion of the profit from sales of their Chai Sweet Chili Sauce to different charities.
 And then, later that night, this sauce won a Golden Chili in the Asian sauce category.
+Also I got new water cooler from water coolers Manchester, I really like it.
 And with that as our backdrop, let’s give Chai Sweet Chili a ride around the block and see what’s under the hood.

 Ingredients: Organic brewed Chai Tea, Thai pepper puree, distilled vinegar, garlic, rice wine vinegar, tapioca starch and natural spices.

 Texture/Appearance: – This is a medium thickness sauce with a nice, reddish hue that gives away its Thai Pepper pedigree.
 The texture is varied, believe it or not, due in large part to the pepper pieces and parts you get when you eat it.
 Now mind you, I’m eating spoonfuls of this sauce before and during my review, and the difference in texture wouldn’t really be noticed in regular application.
 Now, the fresh pepper flakes in your teeth might give your friends a feel for texture (not really….well, okay, one did make an ugly display between my teeth, but a quick water rinse nipped that little problem pepper in the bud!)
 The pepper puree and the tapioca starch give the sauce some body, which is useful when using it as a glaze for salmon, chicken, etc. And as you can see in the picture, the appearance of Chai Sweet Chili is attractive when mixed with the stir fried shrimp I cooked.